 - informed students by direct communication, or by way of the provider’s publications, that communication will occur by electronic means using the information system; and

-Any information system used to send or receive electronic communications must also be able to store the information so that the student can readily access it and it can be made available to them for subsequent reference and printing.
+Any information system used to send or receive electronic communications must also be able to store the information so that the student can readily access it, and available for subsequent reference and printing.

 Online access to electronic CANs

-For units of study where the provider is required to initially issue a CAN (see HESA subsection 169-5(1)), providers must ensure that a student enrolled in that unit can access an electronic CAN.
+For units of study where the provider is required to initially issue a CAN [HESA subsection 169-5(1)], providers must ensure that a student enrolled in that unit can access an electronic CAN.
 The provider’s obligation to provide online access to the CAN ceases when the person is no longer enrolled in the relevant unit of study; for example, when they complete the unit.

 Each time the person enrols in further units of study for which the provider must issue a new CAN, the provider has a new and separate obligation to provide online access to that CAN.